vovkos/jancy/README.rst

 * LLVM as a back-end

 	This was a no-brainer from the very beginning.
-I started with LLVM 3.1 five years ago; at the present moment Jancy builds and runs with any LLVM version from 3.4.2 all the way up to 8.0.0
+I started with LLVM 3.1 a few years ago; at the present moment Jancy builds and runs with any LLVM version from 3.4.2 all the way up to the latest and greatest LLVM 8.0.0

 Key Features
 ------------